The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: The Mach principle according to G ursey

-where $\gamma_{\mu\nu}(x)$ describes the metric tensor of a flat spacetime and $h_{\mu\nu}(x)$ the gravitational field represented as a deviation from the flat geometry.
-Thus the information on the over--all cosmological structure is contained in $c_{\mu\nu}(x)= e^{2\alpha(x)}\gamma_{\mu\nu}(x)$ while that on the gravitational field is contained in $h_{\mu\nu}(x)$.
-For our needs we can assume $h_{\mu\nu}(x)$ to be very small, so that the gravitational field is represented as a small linear perturbation of the flat metric tensor, in which case the unimodularity condition stated in \S\,\ref{Cartanmanifolds} implies $\gamma^{\mu\nu}\,h_{\mu\nu}(x)=0$.
+where $h_{\mu\nu}(x)$ describes the gravitational field as a deviation from $\gamma_{\mu\nu}(x)$.
+Thus, the information on the over--all cosmological structure is contained in $C_{\mu\nu}(x)= e^{2\alpha(x)}\gamma_{\mu\nu}(x)$ whereas that on the gravitational field is contained in $h_{\mu\nu}(x)$.
+For our needs we can assume $h_{\mu\nu}(x)$ to be very small, as if the gravitational field were a small linear perturbation of the background metric, in which case the unimodularity condition implies the harmonic gauge property $\gamma^{\mu\nu}\,h_{\mu\nu}(x)=0$.
 This means, in practice, that non--linear gravitational effects are ignored and possible black holes are replaced by extended bodies of large mass.